yugabyte/yugabyte-db/docs/content/latest/secure/column-level-encryption.md

 Asymmetric Encryption, also known as Public-Key cryptography can be used with YugabyteDB for enabling column-level encryption.
 YugabyteDB can be configured with generated public/private keys or corporate GPG keys for encrypting column data.

-The example below walks through configuring YugabyteDB cluster with a new set of keys (public and private)
+The example below walks through configuring YugabyteDB cluster with a new set of keys (public and private).

 ### Step 1.
 Generate an RSA key pair

-* Start by generating a new public and private RSA key pair using the `gpg` key generator
+* Start by generating a new public and private RSA key pair using the `gpg` key generator:

     ```sh
     $ gpg --gen-key